haka-security/haka/doc/ref/vbuffer.rst

         :param readonly: State of the mark.
         :paramtype readonly: boolean

-        Create a mark in the buffer at the iterator position.
+        Create a mark on the buffer at the iterator position.

     .. haka:method:: vbuffer_iterator:unmark()

-        Remove a mark in the buffer.
-The iterator must point to a previously created mark otherwise an error will be raised.
+        Remove a mark on the buffer.

+        .. note:: The iterator must point to a previously created mark otherwise an error will be raised.

     .. haka:method:: vbuffer_iterator:advance(size) -> relsize